Entropy-and-Channel-Aware Adaptive-Rate Semantic Communication with MLLM-Aided Feature Compensation: Introduction

-Several studies have also explored multi-rate SemCom systems.
-For example, Kurka \emph{et al.} \cite{kurka2019successive, kurka2021bandwidth} proposed adaptive bandwidth designs for wireless image transmission over SISO AWGN and slow fading channels.
-Their systems incrementally improve image reconstruction by progressively transmitting images in layers, offering different reconstruction performances at various transmission rates.
-Bian \emph{et al.} \cite{bian2023deepjscc} explored adaptive bandwidth design for SISO systems, where channel SNR and bandwidth ratio were fed into the model to optimize performance under different SNRs and rates.
-Other methods, such as entropy-based rate control, have been introduced to adaptively select symbols based on their semantic content.
-Bao \emph{et al.} \cite{2025baomdvsc} proposed the MDVSC framework, which uses entropy-based coding to drop low-entropy symbols in video frames, allowing adaptive control of code length while maintaining communication quality under constrained bandwidth.
+Several studies have also explored multi-rate or adaptive-rate SemCom systems.
+For example, Kurka \emph{et al.} \cite{kurka2019successive, kurka2021bandwidth} proposed bandwidth-agile deep joint source-channel coding (DeepJSCC) schemes that encode an image into multiple layered codewords for successive refinement and multiple descriptions, enabling reconstruction from different subsets of received layers, with reconstruction quality improving as more layers become available.
+Bian \emph{et al.} \cite{bian2023deepjscc} investigated bandwidth- and signal-to-noise ratio (SNR)-adaptive DeepJSCC, where the channel SNR and bandwidth ratio are fed into the model as side information to optimize performance under different channel SNRs and transmission rates.
+Luo \emph{et al.} \cite{2025luoadmit} proposed ADMIT for one-to-many image transmission, enabling a single model to adapt to different bandwidth ratios and channel SNRs through latent-channel prioritization and bandwidth-aware truncation, together with an SNR-aware decoder, while requiring no channel awareness at the encoder.
+Other approaches, such as entropy-based rate control, have been developed to adaptively select symbols according to their semantic content.
+For instance, Bao \emph{et al.} \cite{2025baomdvsc} proposed the MDVSC framework, which employs entropy-based semantic importance coding to discard low-entropy symbols under bandwidth constraints, enabling explicit and precise control of code length while maintaining communication quality.